palak296/Recommendation_system/README.md

 ```

-Than we made a function which gives the recommendation based on the given input.
+Than I made a function which gives the recommendation based on the given input.
 ```python
 def recommend(movie):
     index = new[new['title'] == movie].index[0]